TheJumpCloud/support/zero-touch/prestage_user_enrollment/README.md

 ### An Apple Developer Account

-An Apple Developer Account is required to sign the macOS package created in this tutorial.
+An Apple Developer Account is required to sign the macOS package created in this workflow.

 - Need a Apple Developer Account?
 [Click here to sign up.](https://developer.apple.com/programs/)

 ### munkipkg or an alternative macOS PKG building tool or application

-The JumpCloud Bootstrap configuration script that is configured in this tutorial must be packaged and converted to a signed PKG.
+The JumpCloud Bootstrap configuration script that is configured in this guide must be packaged and converted to a signed PKG.

-- munkiPKG is an easy to use command line utility that is used in this tutorial to convert the bootstrap configuration script to a PKG.
+- munkiPKG is an easy to use command line utility that is used in this workflow to convert the bootstrap configuration script to a PKG.
   - Need to download munkipkg?
 [Click here](https://github.com/munki/munki-pkg#munkipkg)

 ### Users who you wish to enroll using this zero-touch workflow added to the JumpCloud directory.